 Watching pretty pyrotechnics and indulging in toffee apples and sticky treacle on November 5th is a long-held tradition.
 Although these dazzling displays are delightful for humans, those of us with pets will know how stressful and scary they are for animals.

-These bangs and bursts of light don’t just take their toll on our companion animals, but wildlife that we aren’t usually aware of as well.
+These bangs and bursts of light don’t just take their toll on our companion animals, but on wildlife as well.
 Birds are known to panic when hearing these loud noises, fleeing the scene so quickly that they can crash into buildings or trees.
-Some animals are so terrified that they even leave their young and struggle to find their way back to them.
+Some animals are so terrified that they even leave their young and may struggle to find their way back to them.

-Animals can also end up in unfamiliar or unsafe areas when trying to escape the thunderous sounds, like roads for example.
+Animals can also end up in unfamiliar or unsafe areas when trying to escape the thunderous sounds, including running across busy roads.
 Many animal charities and shelters tend to report increases in lost and injured animals when large firework displays are held.

 We’re all well-informed about the detrimental impact plastic has on animals, especially marine life.
 But plastic bottles, straws and fishing nets aren’t the only human-caused hazards animals have to navigate.
 The burnt-out remains of fireworks, used-up sparklers and empty packaging can also harm animals when not disposed of properly.